Cognitive Interventions for Traumatic Brain Injury

 This might include things like puzzles, card games and word finding sheets which all work on attention, concentration and focus, which can be affected after brain injury or stroke.

-For more detail on specific games to play based on your patient’s cognitive and physical deficits, check out this helpful article, Promote Cognitive Health with Brain Games for Seniors from Home Care Assistance.
-This article covers the traditional games as well as digital games.
+For more detail on specific games to play based on your patient’s cognitive and physical deficits, check out this helpful article, 10 Best Brain Games from Senior Lifestyle.
+It is targeted towards older adults but the games are going to work well for individuals with TBI as well.

 Basic ADLs, more often than I-ADLs at first.
-If you have a patient that is at a Ranchos stage that they cannot cognitively work on IADLs yet and is showing difficulty with motor planning, sequencing, initiation, or attention, I like to do repetitive basic ADL retraining.
+If you have a patient that is at a Ranchos stage that they cannot cognitively work on I-ADLs yet and is showing difficulty with motor planning, sequencing, initiation, or attention, I like to do repetitive basic ADL retraining.